 - Manage the DNS change process for every new service

-But it really doesn’t have to be so hard
+DMARC enforcement doesn’t have to be that hard